What Is Net Liquidity?

 On the indicator detail page, follow this 3-step process:

 Step 1: Check the percentile (5Y) to understand historical context.
 Above the 75th percentile is noteworthy; above the 90th is extreme.
 Step 2: Review the 7-day and 30-day trend direction — trend matters more than any single reading.
-Step 3: Check the homepage score card to see if this indicator is listed as a key driver and in what direction.
+Step 3: Read it beside the DLI score, not inside it — Net Liquidity is reference context and never appears as a score driver, so its job is to explain or contradict what the headline is doing, not to move it.

 Common mistakes and better workflow